-Sophie Gasperment holds the following mandates in listed companies: Member of the Board of Accor, where she chairs the Nomination, Remuneration and CSR Committee, Lead Independent Director of Cimpress, Member of the Board of Kingfisher plc, where she chairs the Responsible Business Committee, and Member of the Supervisory Board of D'Ieteren.
-She also serves as Senior Advisor at Boston Consulting Group.
+Sophie Gasperment holds the following mandates in listed companies: Member of the Board of global hospitality company Accor (up until the 2022 AGM) where she chairs the Nomination, Remuneration and CSR Committee, Member of the Board of international home improvement retailer Kingfisher plc, where she chairs the Responsible Business Committee, Member of the Supervisory Board of international investment company D'leteren Group, and Lead Independent Director of Nasdaq-listed technology company Cimpress.

-Sophie Gasperment is a graduate of ESSEC business school and of INSEAD.
-She is a French national, born in 1964.
+She is a graduate of ESSEC business school and of INSEAD.
+She had the opportunity to contribute to the Business Advisory Council of Saïd Business School, Oxford University.